Lay it to Heart

 SITE MAP

-In Deuteronomy 4:2 God commands, "Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you. " When the Jews changed God's calendar they modified on the own.
+In Deuteronomy 4:2 God commands, "Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you."
+When the Jews changed God's calendar they modified it on their own.
 This is not God's way.
-In Matthew 5:17-18 Jesus explained , "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
-For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
+In Matthew 5:17-18 Jesus Christ explained , "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
+For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled."
 Heaven and earth have not passed away yet and God's standard for our calendar has not, either.

 9 And the LORD spake unto Moses, saying,